Working from home tax relief

 Non-eligible expenses for tax relief

 Some expenses don't qualify for home tax relief.
 Personal expenses, like mortgage payments or rent, aren't covered.
 Likewise, internet and phone packages exceeding what's necessary for work are ineligible.
-It's crucial to differentiate between purely personal expenses and those partially used for work.
+You have to differentiate between purely personal expenses and those partially used for work.

 Calculating your tax relief amount